-TLC’s Psychodrama for Lawyers 1-Week Program is less than one month away, June 5-11, 2018, and is located at Thunderhead Ranch in Dubois, Wyoming.
+TLC’s Psychodrama for Lawyers 1-Week Program is less than one month away, June 5-11, 2018.
 Faculty members Chris Trundy and Leigh Johnson are Co-Leading this course and they provided some insight into their preparation, organization, and importance of the program.

-The Trial Lawyer’s College believes psychodrama is a foundational element of the TLC Methods taught in synchronous with Trial Skills at each Regional Seminar and Course provided by TLC.
-Gerry Spence, founder of the Trial Lawyer’s College, tells us that the greater an attorney’s understanding of the self, the deeper the attorney can understand clients, opposing counsel, judges, and ultimately, jurors.
-Gerry says, “It all begins with you.
-And in a jury trial, as in life, great power is born of being a person.”
+The Trial Lawyers College believes psychodrama is a foundational element of the TLC Methods taught in synchronous with Trial Skills at each Regional Seminar and Course provided by TLC.
+The greater an attorney’s understanding of the self, the deeper the attorney can understand clients, opposing counsel, judges, and ultimately, jurors.

 Co-Leader, Chris Trundy